 The name Karma is drawn from the name of a tree “Karam”.
 The branch of the Karam tree is carried by the Karma dancers and is passed among them with singing and dancing.
 This branch is washed with milk and rice beer locally known as Handia.
 Then it is raised in the middle of the dancing arena.
 All worshippers dance for whole night in the praise of the “Karam”.
 The ritual starts with the planting of the trees.
 The dancers form a circle and dance with their arms around each other dancer’s waists.

 The branches are garlanded on the next day.
 Offerings of flowers, rice and curd are made to them.
-Red coloured baskets filled with grains are placed before the branches.
+Red colored baskets filled with grains are placed before the branches.
 Barley seedlings are distributed among the young people, who wear it on their heads.
-The branches are worshipped and their blessings sought.
+The branches are worshiped and their blessings sought.
 As per the legends of Karam Devi, she is believed to be the goddess of wealth and children.

 During the dance they pass the branch of the tree, the men leap forward to a rapid roll of drums, while women dance with their feet moving in perfect rhythm to and fro.

+The message is simple: since the entire economy of the Adivasis was dependent on land, water and forest, trees that sustain the environment must be worshiped.
 Karma Dance is also one of the oldest dance form in India.
 This dance form is common to the many ethnic groups of India.

 My mom had decided to visit the temple of Sai Baba at Shirdi after I get admitted to SMIMS, Gangtok.
 My dad planned and booked the itinerary for us to visit Shirdi.
 He could not join us due to his engagements with his profession.
 We are missing him.